MmagdyHafezZ/calnic/README.md

 A web application for managing medical clinic appointments, built for a course project.

+## Authors (Full Names)

+- Magdy Hafez
+- Nick Holt
+- Adiba Hossain
+- Kosisochukwu Igbokwe

 ## What is this?

 This is a clinic management system where you can:

-- Login as a staff member
+- Login as a staff member (Front Desk Admin)
+- Login as a doctor
-- View a calendar of appointments
+- View multiple calendar views (Day, Week, Month, Year)
-- See doctor availability
+- Add new patients
+- Create and confirm bookings
-- Search for patients
+- Book off holidays for doctors
-- View today's appointments
+- Resolve conflicts caused by doctor holidays

 ## Setup Instructions (Step by Step)